Johnnie Law | The Johnny Law tales in Big Town

 Ely understands the dress code of police of this era.
 Normally, Johnnie is in dignified, three piece suits and hats.
 He looks forceful and well dressed in a serious, non-frivolous way.
 After working all night on a case, he sheds his coat and vest and loosens his tie (see #23, August 1937).
 This is at headquarters, where he is not seen by the public, only other police.

-It is not clear that this second series of Johnny Law stories has much to do with the 1930's stories.
+It is not clear that this second series of Johnny Law stories has much to do with the 1930's stories (whose hero's name was spelled Johnnie Law).
 In both, Johnny Law is a police detective, apparently in New York City.
 But the 1950's Johnny Law seems older and more established as a policeman.
 He is also a lot cockier.
 There is no sign in the 1950's stories of Tim.
 Nor is there any emphasis on the Lower East Side, or slum districts in general, in the 1950's stories.
 The 1950's tales might just be a series of detective stories that share little but their protagonist's name and profession with the earlier tales.

 The Dubious Alibi (1951).
 Writer: ?
 Art: Win Mortimer.
 Johnny Law investigates a robbery suspect whose alibi seems poor.
 This story shows good, step by step detective work by Johnny Law.
-Such detective work is a comic book tradition, showing up in both 1930's comic books like the first series of Johnny Law tales, and in John Broome's 1950's stories for Big Town, in the same magazine as the revived version of Johnny Law.
+Such detective work is a comic book tradition, showing up in both:

 This story has a welcome vein of humor.